In January 1943, a riot involving more than 100 teens broke out on the corner of 85th and Greenwood in Seattle.

 Police who responded to the incident began looking for an answer to the growing community problem of juvenile crime and vandalism.

-As a result, Deputy Joe Woelfert opened the first Boys & Girls Club (originally called the Boys Club) in Washington state—the North Seattle Club.
+As a result, Deputy Joe Woelfert opened the first Boys & Girls Club (originally called the Boys Club) in King County—the North Seattle Club.
 It was a great success from the very start, and within two years, eight Clubs sprouted up in the area.

-In the 1980s, the King County Clubs led the national movement to add girls to our name, which came to pass in 1990.
-Today, there are 12 Clubs, 2 teen centers and 25 early learning and child care sites around King County, each focused on enriching the lives of kids every day.
+In the 1980s, the King County Clubs led the movement to add girls to our name, which came to pass nationally in 1990.
+Today, there are 29 Clubs around King County, not including Bellevue Boys & Girls Club (a separate charter with BGCA).
+Each of our 29 sites are focused on enriching the lives of kids every day.

 In 1860, several women in Hartford, Connecticut decided that boys who were spending their days roaming the streets should have a positive alternative.
 So they organized the first Club…and a cause was born.
 In 1906, the Federated Boys Clubs in Boston was formed with 53 member organizations, marking the start of a nationwide movement.